Daamian/Hotelio-ddd-modular-monolith-example/README.md

-# Hotel reservation system with Clean architecture and DDD patterns
+# Hotel reservation system with clean architecture and DDD patterns